Instacart Legal Salary | $222K-$400K+ | Levels.fyi

 Legal compensation in United States at Instacart totals $353K per year for L7.
 The median yearly compensation in United States package totals $325K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name